emmo-repo/EMMO/python/emmo/emmodoc/emmo.md

   - a fusion can be partitioned in more than one way

-: FLB remobed substrate as substrate has been removed. hybrid, space, time are ; now directly under item
-;## substrate
-;It represents the place (in general sense) in which every real world ;item exists.

-;A substrate provides the dimensions of existence for real world ;entities.
-It follows the fact that everything that exists is placed ;somewhere and space and time coordinates can be used to identify it.

-;Substrate is a mereotopological entity.

-;Substrates are always topologically connected spaces (a topological ;space X is said to be disconnected if it is the union of two disjoint ;nonempty open sets.
-Otherwise, X is said to be connected)

-;It is the disjoint union of *spacetime* (4D), *space* (3D), *surface* (2D) ;and *time* (1D).

 ## spacetime
 The space and time that the real world manifest itself in (the Universe).